Jargon/Glossary :

 Magazine

-A sort of a homepage but done on paper, issued at regular interval such as monthly or quarterly, outdated format but still mildly popular with geriatric audiophiles.
-The colloquial term Zine is sometimes used for a magazine but it is more often used as shortening for Fanzine but that is a privately funded and published mag with distribution via the mail only, that sort of publication usually caters to a niche viewpoint that is inappropriate for mainstream consumption, these sort of publications were also called by other names and phrases, "private magazines" and in the 80's USA they were often called "samizdat" after the home made dissident magazines of the USSR, but that word was also used to describe the act of publishing them.
+A sort of a homepage but done on paper, issued at regular interval such as monthly or quarterly (four times a year), outdated format but still mildly popular with geriatric audiophiles.
+The colloquial term Zine is sometimes used for a magazine but it is more often used as shortening for Fanzine but that is a privately funded and published mag with distribution via the mail only, that sort of publication usually caters to a niche viewpoint that is inappropriate for mainstream consumption, these sort of publications were also called by other names and phrases, "private magazines" and in the 80's USA they were often called "samizdat" after the home made dissident magazines of the USSR, but that word was also used to describe the act of publishing them

 Magpie